 Signs that global energy and food prices peaked in mid-2022 have led to a pullback in inflation from 40 year highs, allowing central banks to signal that a more moderate pace of interest rate hikes going forward is appropriate.
+The Fed Funds rate has now risen 5.0 percentage points from practically 0% in just 13 months, marking the fastest tightening cycle since the early 1980s which has led to significant financial market volatility, particularly with respect to fixed income.
 There was a sharp decline in 10 year Treasury yields during March against the backdrop of acute financial sector stress in US and Europe, evident in the collapse of Silicon Valley Bank in the US, the largest bank collapse since Washington Mutual in 2008 as well as the takeover of the ailing Credit Suisse by UBS.
+The banking sector crisis has been principally driven by growing unrealised losses on banks' bond portfolios, which the Federal Deposit Insurance Corporation in the US estimated at the end of 2022 to be at \$620bn or roughly 30% of Tier 1 Capital.
+The unrealised losses had emerged following the rapid increases in interest rates during last year which reduced the mark-to-market valuation of banks' long-term bond holdings.
 While not necessarily a problem for a specific bank at a given point in time, when combined with a dramatic withdrawal of deposits, as was the case with SVB, an institution could quickly become insolvent without emergency liquidity provision from the Federal Reserve.
 The additional liquidity support made to the US banking system during March saw the Federal Reserve's balance sheet expand by \$325bn to \$8.8tn, reversing its pre-standing policy of quantitative tightening in place since mid-2022 as the Federal Reserve looked to reduce monetary accommodation to combat the surge in consumer inflation.
 There has also been net liquidity injections from the PBOC as Chinese authorities increased stimulus measures to support the economy, boosting its balance sheet to close to 1 year highs of \$6.1tn.
 As a result, the combined global central bank balance sheet has risen to 1 year highs of \$29.6tn.
 Improving liquidity may help to stabilise financial markets even while underlying volatility remains elevated for now.
-There has been a wholesale recalibration of short-term interest rates, as markets anticipated that banking sector stress could lead to interest rates, custom at place for the foreseeable future, looking to maintain a tight monetary policy stance in order to ensure consumer inflation returns back to target in coming months which at the same time increases headwinds to economic activity and place to reture and with potentially unlimited liquidity provision.
+There has been a wholesale recalibration of short-term interest rates, as markets anticipated that banking sector stress could lead to interest rates cuts in coming months.
+Central banks will remain between a rock and a hard place for the foreseeable future, looking to maintain a tight monetary policy stance in order to ensure consumer inflation returns back to target in coming months which at the same time increases headwinds to economic activity and employment.
+Any renewed bout of banking sector instability is likely to be contained with potentially unlimited liquidity provision.